vetux/canora/README.md

 - Create Playlists with tracks from any source
 - Explore SoundCloud and YouTube content

-## Playlist Notes
-Currently playlists are serialized using java serialization which causes the serialized data to often be incompatible with the app when updating.
-This will be replaced in the future with a stable custom file format.
-Until then please don't become too attached to created playlists as they may disappear with future app updates.

 ## Credits
 - yausername - [youtubedl-android](https://github.com/yausername/youtubedl-android)
 - Google - [ExoPlayer](https://github.com/google/ExoPlayer)